backstage/backstage/docs/features/search/how-to-guides.md

 choice!

-If you want your users to be able to filter down to the techdocs type when searching.
-You can update your `SearchPage.tsx` file in `packages/app/src/components/search` by adding `techdocs` to the list of values of the `SearchType` component.
+If you want your users to be able to filter down to the techdocs type when searching, you can update your `SearchPage.tsx` file in `packages/app/src/components/search` by adding `techdocs` to the list of values of the `SearchType` component.